LinArcX/giti/README.md

 I had many projects on my machine.
 Some of them were managed by git.
 After a while, I accidentally lost all of my data.
 I rarely pushed my changes to github/gitlab, since i didn't thought someday my machine will broke and all of my efforts will be destroyed!
+(TBH, i was a lazy man!)

 After that tragic event, i decided to push my changes regularly.
 But i had still one issue.